Guide

 • 1W Percentage change vs. last week's close

-• HV 30d 30-day historical (realized) volatility — annualized standard deviation of daily log returns, computed from yfinance data.
+• HV 30d 30-day historical (realized) volatility — annualized standard deviation of daily log returns, computed from daily OHLC data.
 Not implied volatility.

 • Sess H Intraday session high price.